-Breaking News | Democrats Win First Georgia Runoff, Control Of Senate In Reach
+Breaking News | Democrats win first Georgia runoff, control of Senate in reach

 Joe Biden’s Democratic Party took a giant step Wednesday towards seizing control of the US Senate as they won the first of two Georgia run-offs, hours before Congress was set to certify the president-elect’s victory over Donald Trump.

-Should Republicans lose the second race it would be a political debacle just hours before Trump is expected to suffer another bitter blow when Congress affirms Biden’s Electoral College victory.
+Should Republicans lose the second race it would be a political debacle just as Trump is expected to suffer another bitter blow when Congress affirms Biden’s Electoral College victory.

-Multiple Republicans have signaled they will try to block the certification of the vote.

-But their numbers appear slim and the House and Senate are all but guaranteed to reject the effort and certify the Electoral College results.

 Warnock, 51, made history as just the third African American to win a Senate seat from the South.
 He defeated Kelly Loeffler, a 50-year-old businesswoman appointed to the Senate in December 2019.